joelnitta/gbfetch/README.md

 toc()
 ```

-    ## 6.025 sec elapsed
+    ## 6.014 sec elapsed

-Scaling up, `assemble_gene_set` can assemble multiple genes of interest
+Scaling up, `assemble_gene_set()` can assemble multiple genes of
-from multiple genomes into a list.
-Let’s get the same three genes for
+interest from multiple genomes into a list.
+Let’s get the same three
-*Cystopteris protrusa* (GenBank accession no. KP136830) and *Diplazium
+genes for *Cystopteris protrusa* (GenBank accession no. KP136830) and
+*Diplazium
 striatum*.

 ``` r